 During Entrepreneurship Week, the students of the "Young Entrepreneurs" course for grades 5-6 get to hear a lecture from Ms. Nava Swersky Sofer standing at the head of the Interdisciplinary Center Herzliya's unique entrepreneurship program.

 Nava focused on sources for the creation of a project - necessity, constraints, mistakes, ideas and more.
 She also talked about the reasons for success and failure of projects.

 In addition, students went on tours in the city, in order to participate in brainstorming sessions that will help solidify ideas for projects they will develop during the school year.

 Amirim Primary School, Ramat HaSharon

-"Amirim" elementary school in Ramat HaSharon led by Lilach Hefetz participated for the first time in Global Entrepreneurship Week.
+"Amirim" elementary school in Ramat HaSharon led by Lilach Hefetz participated in this week for the first time.